Hong Kong move offers few clear benefits for HSBC

-HONG KONG/LONDON (Reuters) - The regulatory case for HSBC to shift its head office from London to Hong Kong is not clear-cut and the huge bureaucratic upheaval such a move would involve may outweigh other advantages, lawyers and analysts say.
+HONG KONG/LONDON, April 28 (Reuters) - The regulatory case for HSBC to shift its head office from London to Hong Kong is not clear-cut and the huge bureaucratic upheaval such a move would involve may outweigh other advantages, lawyers and analysts say.

 Hong Kong’s regulators could impose a string of conditions on the bank, while authorities in Britain and elsewhere might also insist on onerous requirements before signing off on a change of domicile.
 These could include extra guarantees on how HSBC could be rescued without burdening their taxpayers.